PedroMachadoGRP/forkarPedro/README.md

 # forkarPedro

-Qual a senha do ceu cartão da NuBank
+Qual a senha do seu cartão da NuBank